 In the United Kingdom, companies with more than 250 employees have a legal obligation to publish information about the median pay for their staff, but to preserve personal privacy, they have to keep the individual wages confidential.

-Similarly, in Lithuania starting from April 2021 The State Social Insurance Fund (SODRA) all organizations with more than 8 employees.
+Similarly, in Lithuania starting from April 2021 The State Social Insurance Fund (SODRA) publishes data on average women's and men’s earnings for all organizations with more than 8 employees.
 Following this impulse, also data regarding the pay gap in various Lithuanian universities were published for the first time this year.
 However, even though remuneration is discussed among colleagues, the conversation is often kept quite superficial and loose without discussing salary composition or benefits.

 In Sweden, the situation differs between public and private institutions.
 The former, such as universities, are quite open about their employees’ salaries and information is accessible on their internal websites, also specified by gender.
 On the other hand, private institutions are not required to share their remuneration policies.
 Overall, although trade union representatives generally have access to salary information in both public and private institutions, it is not common to ask about them and there is no public conversation around this topic.